MPhil Law / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-Our research students are provided with extensive research support and training by the School and by the Faculty of Humanities.
-In addition, research students are provided with two academic supervisors to, as well as an adviser to provide pastoral support.
+- Receive extensive research support and training by the School and by the Faculty of Humanities.

 Programmes in related subject areas

 Use the links below to view lists of programmes in related subject areas.

 The University of Manchester is regulated by the Office for Students (OfS).
 The OfS aims to help students succeed in Higher Education by ensuring they receive excellent information and guidance, get high quality education that prepares them for the future and by protecting their interests.
 More information can be found at the OfS website.

 You can find regulations and policies relating to student life at The University of Manchester, including our Degree Regulations and Complaints Procedure, on our regulations website.